Why Is Oracle Stock Falling? Real Reasons & Technical View on ORCL

 This move has raised important questions about what is driving the weakness in ORCL and what the latest technical signals are saying about the trend.

-Despite that drop, the company is still posting double-digit revenue growth and pitching one of the biggest AI cloud roadmaps in the market.
+Yet the business is still growing double-digit, cloud and AI revenue is surging, and its backlog has ballooned to over $523 billion.
 So why is Oracle stock falling this hard, and what are the charts telling traders right now?

 Why is Oracle Stock Dropping?